Manufacturing Shrinks, First Time in Nearly Three Years

 Next Thursday, July 12, 2–3 p.m.
 Eastern time, you won’t want to miss the ASAPro Webinar “Supreme Court Health Care Ruling—Next Steps for Staffing Firms.”
 Attorneys Edward A. Lenz of ASA and Alden Bianchi of Mintz, Levin, Cohn, Ferris, Glovsky & Popeo PC will discuss the U.S. Supreme Court’s ruling on the Affordable Care Act and explain the steps staffing firms should take to prepare for the law’s implementation.

-ASAPro Webinars are $295 for nonmembers.
-Join ASA and attend ASAPro Webinars for FREE.
+ASAPro Webinars are free for ASA members and qualify for continuing education hours toward ASA certification renewal.
 Register online at americanstaffing.net.

 In observance of Independence Day, Staffing Today will be suspended Wednesday, July 4.